ahampriyanshu/ahampriyanshu.github.io/_posts/dsa/2022-04-29-dsa-part-4-pointers-preprocessors.md

 12 12
 ```

-Two different containers to reach same memory location.
+Two different containers to reach the same memory location.
 Doesn't occupy new space in the memory.
 Mostly used while passing variables to any functions that should alter/update the value of the original variable.

-We can't declare and initialize reference variable  in two different steps
+We can't declare and initialize reference variables in two different steps
 {: .notice--info}

 ```cpp